MrQR-me/docs/FormBuilder/Data_Inputs.md

 ## Photo Upload Inputs
 {: .text-purple-000 }

 Select `Photo Upload` from the Type Drop Down Box.
 Select <button class="button button1">SAVE</button> once you have entered a Label (*this can be a Question, Instruction or Statement*).
+The photo upload allows the the user submiting the form to upload images from there device.

 ![MrQR Inputs](/assets/images/Forms/MrQR_Form_New_Field_Image.png "Media")